 - The salary set out above is inclusive; no further payments are made and no pension contributions are made.

-The salaries of our senior managers are disclosed in line with best practice, in our Report and Financial Statements for January to September 2018.
+The salaries of our senior managers are disclosed in line with best practice, in our Report and Financial Statements for 2018 / 2019.